Imagine you could literally peek into the minds of your customers and prospects!

 These metrics are the crucial data points that show how effective your marketing, sales, and customer support efforts are in generating and closing deals, retaining customers, and increasing revenue.

-But not all CRM metrics are created equal.
+However, not all CRM metrics are created equally.

 Some are more important and relevant than others.
 And some are easier to track and analyze than others.